Career Guidance for Grade 9: Make informed subject choices

 2. First Additional Language: This subject allows you to learn an additional language.

-3. Mathematics or Mathematical Literacy: You can choose between Mathematics, which focuses on problem-solving and logical thinking, or Mathematical Literacy, which emphasizes the practical applications of mathematics in real-life situations.
+3. Mathematics or Mathematical Literacy: You can choose between Mathematics, which focuses on problem-solving and logical thinking, and Mathematical Literacy, which focuses on applying mathematics to real-life situations.

 4. Life Orientation: This subject covers various important life skills, such as personal development, health and well-being, career guidance, and social responsibility.